turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

+The first thing you may have noticed is that we have changed `attr_reader :state` into a private method.
+By doing so, we have utilized encapsulation.

+### Encapsulation
+Encapsulation is an OOP principle that allows us to simplify how we interface with an object by defining public methods to interact with it and hiding the internal state and implementation logic.
+This prevents the internal state of the object from being modified unexpectedly by external code.

+### Service objects

 Why did we settle on using a local variable of `service`?
-Service objects are a
-way of encapsulating logic that doesn't quite fit into our current MVC structure.
-We use service objects extensively in Rails applications, especially when we are
-dealing with logic that interacts with several objects or the complexity of a task
-doesn't fit neatly into any of the MVC layers we currently have.
+Service objects are a way to create a layer of abstraction on top of logic that doesn't quite fit into our current MVC structure.
+We use service objects extensively in Rails applications, especially when we are dealing with logic that interacts with several objects or the complexity of a task doesn't fit neatly into any of the MVC layers we currently have.

 Of course `service` isn't defined so let's do that.